hillaabra/multinational-retail-data-centralisation/README.md

     self._extracted_data = extracted_data_df
 ```

-In all the dataset classes, the extracted data is loaded into a Pandas dataframe and saved to a property of the class called `_extracted_data`.
+>In the ETL journey of all datasets, the extracted data is loaded into a Pandas dataframe, which is saved to an attribute of the class called `_extracted_data`.
 In like fashion, when the class's cleaning method is called, a copy of the dataframe saved to this attribute is cleaned, and the dataframe after cleaning is saved to a `_cleaned_data` attribute.
-Then, it is the dataframe stored at the object's `_cleaned_data` attribute that is uploaded to the new database when the dataset's `upload_to_db()` method is called.
+The dataframe stored at the object's `_cleaned_data` attribute is uploaded to the new database when the dataset's `upload_to_db()` method is called.

 A configuration dictionary exists for each of the dataset classes in a `config.py` file, which is accessed in the class's constructor method.
 Each dictionary stores key-value pairs relevant to that dataset's extraction, as well as the intended naming of the table in the newly centralised database.
-For exampe, the `self._source_db_table_name` property used in the `extract_data` method above, is set in the UserData constructor method using the value `user_data_config` paired with the key `"source_db_table_name"` in the `config`:
+For exampe, the `self._source_db_table_name` property used in the `extract_data` method above, is set in the `UserData` constructor method using the value of `"source_db_table_name"` in `user_data_config`:

 ```python
 # db_setup/datasets/config.py

 user_data_config = {"target_table_name": "dim_users",
                     "source_db_table_name": "legacy_users"}
 ```

 ```python
 # db_setup/datasets/user_data.py

 from .config import user_data_config from ..data_cleaning import DataCleaning from ..data_extraction import DataExtractor